 Truthfully, I’m not sure where I am on the whole nail polish stance.
 I do think it is cute.
 I think fun and crazy colors are cuter than the pale pink colors.
 I don’t think it is appropriate for little ones that can’t keep their fingers out of their mouths.
 I prefer less exposure to chemicals, even though the doctor in me knows that nails don’t absorb things, I still don’t want them in my kid’s polish.

-Hopscotch Kids is free of pretty much every chemical they can put in nail polish ( toluene, dibutyl phthalate, formaldehyde, nitrocellulose, butyl and ethyl acetates, acetone, FD&C, coal tar and lake colors), to the point that I wonder if there's anything left to put in it.
-In fact, this is a water based nail polish, so there's one ingredient at least.
-(FYI, the site that sent me this also has organic nail polish as another option if you want fewer chemicals.)
+Hopscotch Kids is free of pretty much every chemical they can put in nail polish ( toluene, dibutyl phthalate, formaldehyde, nitrocellulose, butyl and ethyl acetates, acetone, FD&C, coal tar and lake colors), to the point that I wonder if there’s anything left to put in it.
+In fact, this is a water based nail polish, so there’s one ingredient at least.

 I was sent a really pretty pink/purple shade to test.
 In the bottle there is silver sparkle, though it always appears that the silver has settled out.
 No matter how much I shook the bottle**, rolled the bottle…. yeah, always looked like that.
 Finally I decided to ignore that situation and apply anyways.